Friday, May 9, 2014

 Most quilting instructors make a big deal about quarter-inch seam allowances.
 They get all out of joint if people sew seams even a hair narrower or wider; they want you to buy a special quarter-inch presser foot to help you maintain this width; they might even make you measure your pressed seams and feel mortified if they're not exactly a quarter-inch.

 I am not like that.
 I think seams should be approximately a quarter-inch, but I don't care if they're a bit off.
-What's important is that they hold together, aren't too bulky and are relatively straight.
+What's important is that they hold together, aren't too bulky and are relatively straight, unless you're making a curve.
 A quarter-inch seems to be plenty wide to hold up to the stresses of sewing and washing, and narrow enough to avoid a lot of bulk where seam allowances overlap.

 It's probably helpful to be able to sew a uniform seam, for situations when you want your work to end up a certain size, or the same size as other pieces.
 If that's the case, then you can be confident that if your blocks or strips start out the same size (by accurate cutting) they will end up the same finished size after you've sewed a seam on each side.